Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 19/Chapter 19 - Our Galaxy.md

 - **Younger disk stars** trace ongoing star formation from enriched gas.
 - Metallicity and star ages act as “fossils,” telling the story of the galaxy’s evolution.
 ---
+ **Observational Evidence**
+- **Infrared Observations:**
+  - The galactic center is heavily obscured by dust → only visible in **infrared light**.
+  - Zooming in reveals structures on scales from hundreds to a few light-years.
+- **Radio Emission:**
+  - Traces hot gas swirling near the center.
+  - Shows evidence of matter accreting onto a central massive object.
+- **Orbiting Stars:**
+  - Stars near the center (within ~1600 AU) follow **elliptical orbits**.
+  - Using **Kepler's laws**, the mass of the central object is inferred:
+    - ~4 million solar masses.
+  - The central mass is **invisible**, consistent with a black hole.
+- **X-ray Flares:**
+  - Produced when tidal forces tear apart matter falling toward the black hole.
+  - Indicates an active accretion environment.
+---
+**Supermassive Black Holes**
+- The Milky Way's central black hole is **massive but not the largest known**.
+- Example: **M87 galaxy** has a black hole ~1000× more massive.
+- The **Event Horizon Telescope** (EHT) imaged M87’s black hole using a global radio telescope array.
+---
+**Summary**
+- **Evidence for the Milky Way's central black hole:**
+  1. Infrared and radio observations of the galactic center.
+  2. Elliptical orbits of nearby stars → mass ~4 million M☉.
+  3. X-ray flares from infalling matter.
+- Supermassive black holes exist in the centers of many galaxies.
+- The Milky Way’s black hole is a “small” supermassive black hole compared to others like M87.